Editorial Review

 Acetic Acid Solution (0.6%)

-Some peptides with poor solubility at neutral pH require mild acid for dissolution.
-Peptides with high isoelectric points or hydrophobic sequences may not dissolve adequately in BAC water alone.
-If the peptide's documentation specifies acetic acid reconstitution, use 0.6% acetic acid solution and follow the manufacturer's specific instructions.
+Some peptides with poor solubility at neutral pH need mild acid to dissolve.
+Peptides with high isoelectric points or hydrophobic sequences may not dissolve in BAC water alone.
+If the documentation specifies acetic acid, use 0.6% solution and follow the manufacturer's instructions.

 Sodium Chloride (0.9% Saline)

-Isotonic saline is occasionally specified for certain peptide preparations, particularly those intended for intravenous research applications.
-It provides osmotic compatibility with biological systems but lacks the preservative properties of BAC water.
+Isotonic saline is sometimes specified for certain peptide preparations, mainly those intended for intravenous research.
+It provides osmotic compatibility but lacks the preservative properties of BAC water.

 When in doubt, BAC water is the safest default.
-Consult the peptide manufacturer's documentation for specific solvent recommendations.
-Using the wrong solvent can result in incomplete dissolution, peptide degradation, or incompatible pH that affects biological activity.
-Our peptide fundamentals guide covers additional considerations for working with peptide compounds.
+Check the manufacturer's documentation for specific solvent recommendations.
+The wrong solvent can cause incomplete dissolution, peptide breakdown, or pH issues that affect biological activity.
+Our peptide basics guide covers more considerations for working with peptides.

 Storage After Reconstitution